IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/08_jQuery_Whats_New_12_1_Landing_Page.md

 ## <a id="mobile-ios-theme"></a> iOS theme for mobile controls

-The new iOS theme for the mobile Ignite UI controls has been implemented to target mobile devices.
+The new iOS theme for the mobile %%ProductName%% controls has been implemented to target mobile devices.
 Its purpose is to provide more consistent look and better integration into iPhone and iPad mobile and touch capable applications.

 ![](images/Whats_New_in_2012_Volume_1_10.png)